luizgbraga/luizgbraga/README.md

 # 💫 About Me
-👨🏻‍💻 I'm an computer engineering student working as a developer at Abstra<br>🖥️ Interested in competitive programming and mathematical approaches<br>📓 Experience in software development for digital marketing
+👨🏻‍💻 I'm an computer engineering student working as a developer at Abstra<br>🐍 Currently working on open-source devtool development in Python for automating workflows<br>🖥️ Interested in competitive programming and mathematical approaches<br>📓 Experience in software development for digital marketing

 # 💻 Personal Skills